Rainy Monday

 "Rainy Monday" is the third single by rock group Shiny Toy Guns from their album We Are Pilots.
 This single peaked at #23 on the Modern Rock Tracks chart.

+The song was described by Len Ringhi of The Morning Call as "a faux Peter Gabriel/A-ha blend" which "could be a guilty pleasure".

 Music video

 The music video shows the band performing the song, with Chad on vocals and guitar, Jeremy on keyboard, Mikey on drums and Carah on bass, with a girl appearing now and again.
 Every band member is wearing black clothes and has black hair in the video.